 Figure 4.34 shows the implementation of findMax.
-The compiler will only accept arrays of types T such that T implements the Comparable interface, where T IS-A S. Certainly the bounds declaration looks like a mess.
+The compiler will accept arrays of types T only such that T implements the Comparable interface, where T IS-A S. Certainly the bounds declaration looks like a mess.
 Fortunately, we won't see anything more complicated than this idiom.

-4.7.5 Type Erasure
+4.7.5 type erasure

-Generic classes are converted by the compiler to non-generic classes by a process known as type erasure.
-Generic types, for the most part, are constructs in the Java language, but not in the Virtual Machine.
-Generic classes are converted by the compiler to non-generic classes by a process known as type erasure.
-The simplified version of what happens is that the compiler generates a raw class, with the same name as the generic class with the type parameters removed.
+Generic types, for the most part, are constructs in the Java language but not in the Virtual Machine.
+Generic classes are converted by the compiler to nongeneric classes by a process known as type erasure.
+The simplified version of what happens is that the compiler generates a raw class with the same name as the generic class with the type parameters removed.
 The type variables are replaced with their bounds, and when calls are made to generic methods that have an erased return type, casts are inserted automatically.
 If a generic class is used without a type parameter, the raw class is used.

-Generics to not make the code faster.
-It does make the code more type-safe at compile time.
-One important consequence of type erasure is that the generated code is not much different than the code that programmers have been writing prior to generics, and in fact is not any faster.
+One important consequence of type erasure is that the generated code is not much different than the code that programmers have been writing before generics and in fact is not any faster.
 The significant benefit is that the programmer does not have to place casts in the code, and the compiler will do significant type checking.